yaksetig/Enygma/enygma_dvp/protocol_description.md

         alt TX OK
             Note over Chain: Calculate tx_id = HASH() Note over Chain: Mark nullifier_A & nullifier_B as used
-            Note over Chain: Mark C_A & C_B as spent

             Note over Chain: Insert Commitment_A and Commitment_B in tree else Timeout
-            Note over Chain: Move TX_id = DvP_id from 'pending' to 'reverted' Note over Chain: Mark nullifier_A as used Note over Chain: Mark C_A as spent
-            Note over Chain: Insert C'_A into tree end
+            Note over Chain: Move TX_id = DvP_id from 'pending' to 'reverted' Note over Chain: Mark nullifier_A as used Note over Chain: Insert C'_A into tree end